dataverse-os/dapp-examples/packages/with-fs/README.md

 </p >
 <br/>

-# dapp-base-example
+# dapp-fs-example

 ## Overview

+This example adds some commonly used file-system calls on top of the base.
-This is a basic example of a Dataverse dapp, which includes two models: `post` and `profile` with locate in `./base/models`.
-It demonstrates the process of creating, loading, monetizing, and unlocking a post by using Dataverse hooks.
+It demonstrates more process of handling file/folder and data-token/data-union by using Dataverse hooks.

 ## Run

 ### 1.Prepare

-Before running example, you need to install `dataverseos-cmd`.
+Before running example, you need to install `create-dataverse-app`.

 ```
-pnpm install -g dataverseos-cmd
+pnpm install -g create-dataverse-app
 ```

 ### 2.Install